SuciuTiberiu/Manual_Testing_Portofolio/Final Project/README.md

 #### 1.1.4 Test scope

-* __Tests in scope:__ All the feature of Vacancies module which were defined in software requirement specs need to be tested: functional testing, GUI testing and API testing
+* __Tests in scope:__ All the feature of Vacancies module which were defined in software requirement specs need to be tested: functional testing and GUI testing.
 * __Tests not in scope:__ Performance testing, integrations of the Recruitment module with other modules, compatibility testing with multiple browsers

 #### 1.1.5 Risks detected